 Central government has effective control over the general operations of the authority - it is responsible for providing the statutory framework, within which the council operates, provides a significant proportion of its funding in the form of grants and prescribes the term of many of the transactions that the authority has with other parties (i.e. council tax bills and housing benefits).
-Grants received from government departments are largely those set out in note 38, with sums due to or from central government set out within the debtors and creditors notes - 22 and 24 respectively.
+Grants received from government departments are largely those set out in note 38 Grant Income and when acting as agent in note 41, with sums due to or from central government set out within the debtors and creditors notes - 22 and 24 respectively.